aiidateam/aiida-core/docs/source/get_started/computers.rst

         export NEWVAR=1
         source some/file

-  Pre-execution commands should **not** be used to define resources that are handled by the scheduler plugin, like the number of nodes or execution time.
+  .. note:: Pre-execution commands should **not** be used to define resources that are handled by the scheduler plugin,
+     like the number of nodes or execution time.

   After finishing to edit the script, the computer is created and needs to be further configured before it is possible to use it.